oOOo-YKS/ai-cli/README.md

 # AI-CLI

 A command line tool to chat with Deepseek AI.
-Conversations will be presented in a markdown file.
+Conversations are presented in a markdown file.
+It is recommended to use it with VSCode or any other editor that provides markdown rendering and an integrated terminal.

 ## Features